sancovp/the_sanctuary_system/README.md

 ### Summary

 Incorporating DUO into these prompting styles fundamentally changes the nature of the reasoning and decision-making process.
 By introducing a provider-challenger dynamic at each step, DUO enriches the exploration space, whether it's through sequential thoughts, tree-based exploration, planning with MCTS, or interacting with an external environment.
 This dual perspective ensures a more thorough examination of potential solutions and paths, potentially leading to more innovative and robust outcomes.

+### Conclusion

+The DUO framework represents a significant advancement in the use of LLMs for knowledge refinement and generation.
+By explicitly reconstructing and refining the implicit processes triggered by inputs to LLMs, DUO enables a more controlled, nuanced, and adaptable approach to knowledge generation.
+The establishment of hyperparameters and the provider-challenger dynamic are central to this process, ensuring that the output is not only contextually relevant but also critically evaluated and refined.

 ![SancJourney](https://github.com/sancovp/the_sanctuary_system/blob/main/WelcomeSancJourney.png?raw=true)